cardano-foundation/CIPs/CIP-0093/README.md

 2. Sometimes, the endpoint `uri` field is not enough to determine its purpose.
 The user should understand perfectly the objective of the payload which he or she is signing.
 That's why the payload MUST contain an `action` field with a descriptive text containing the purpose of the payload.
 For example, if someone calls the endpoint `/users` without an action field, they can create or delete users.
 However, by including the action field in the payload, it not only provides additional clarity but also effectively limits the scope of the payload.

+3. In order to improve globalization, the payload MAY include an `actionText` field that represents the action in the locale of the user.
+When present, the wallet MUST display this field to the user.
+By including the `actionText` field, the wallet facilitates the processing of the action field, eliminating the need for the server to be aware of the user's locale and the possible variants of the action text.

-3. The payload MUST include a UNIX timestamp.
-The `timestamp` field is used as a nonce and a mark for the payload expiration.
-This field is very important in case the payload is compromised.
+4. The payload MUST include either a UNIX `timestamp` or a `slot` number.
+The `slot` field represents a specific time in the blockchain and serves as a reference for synchronization between the client and the server.
+The `timestamp` or `slot` number is also used as a nonce and serves as an indicator for payload expiration in case the payload is compromised.

-Additional fields MAY be included in the payload.
-Depending on the process, it could be useful to include some aditional fields in the protected header of the signature.
-For example, the email information should be included in the protected header in a registration request.
-In that way, this payload can be used only to register that specific email and it can not be tampered.
+Additional fields MAY be included in the payload, and these fields can be string fields or objects.
+Depending on the specific process or use case, including additional fields in the protected header of the signature can provide valuable functionality and security enhancements.
+For example, in a registration request, it may be useful to include the email information as an additional field in the protected header.
+By doing so, the payload can be uniquely associated with that specific email, ensuring its integrity and preventing tampering.

 #### JSON Schema
 ```JSON